helm/community/communication.md

 client development and charts.
 You can [view the calendar of meetings](https://calendar.google.com/calendar/embed?src=s5anaqbm9kda435dnh5r8lj1l8%40group.calendar.google.com&ctz=America%2FLos_Angeles) and [subscribe via an ical](https://calendar.google.com/calendar/ical/s5anaqbm9kda435dnh5r8lj1l8%40group.calendar.google.com/public/basic.ics) feed.

-We have a [weekly development meeting] every Thursday at 9:30am US Pacific Time and all are welcome.
+We have a [weekly development meeting] every Tuesday at 10:00am US Pacific Time and all are welcome.

 Map that to your local time with this [timezone table].